Toggle: English / Spanish

 - Abnormal breathing sounds (stridor)

-- Difficulty breathing (patient may need to sit upright and lean slightly forward to breathe)
+- Difficulty breathing (the person may need to sit upright and lean slightly forward to breathe)

 - Voice changes (hoarseness)

 Epiglottitis is a medical emergency.
-Seek immediate medical help.
-Do not use a tongue depressor (tongue blade) to try to examine the throat at home, as this may make the condition worse.
+Seek medical help right away.
+Do not use anything to press the tongue down to try to look at the throat at home.
+Doing so may make the condition worse.

 Tests that may be done include: